-The Mendon Water Commission encourages you to attend its meetings.
-The Commission typically meets monthly in the Mendon Town Hall.
-Please check the Town of Mendon website or contact the Water Commission office to confirm meeting dates.
-Also, if a situation warrants, public hearings will be held and you will be notified through the news media or by U.S. Postal Service mail.
+The Mendon Water Commission encourages you to attend their meetings.
+The Commission typically meets the first Thursday of the month in the Mendon Town Hall.
+Please check the Town of Mendon website (www.mendonma.gov/calendar) or contact the Water Commission office to confirm meeting dates.
+Also, if a situation warrants, public hearings will be held and you will be notified through the news media and/or by U.S. Postal Service mail.

-Water Commissioners during 2015:
+Water Commissioners during 2019: